Modeling climate extremes using the four-parameter kappa distribution for $r$-largest order statistics: Appendix A.1

-To check the consistency of the definition (\ref{rk4d}), we first derive the joint pdf of the $(r-1)$K4D from that of the rK4D by integration.
-Then we check whether the pdf of the $(r-1)$K4D still has the same pattern with the pdf (\ref{rk4d}) of the rK4D or not.
-If the answer is yes, the definition (\ref{rk4d}) is consistent. \begin{linenomath*} \end{linenomath*} Thus our definition (\ref{k4d}) is consistent.
+To check the consistency of the definition Eq. (\ref{rk4d}), we first derive the joint PDF of the $(r-1)$K4D from that of the rK4D by integration.
+Then we check whether the PDF of the $(r-1)$K4D still has the same pattern with the PDF (Eq.~(\ref{rk4d})) of the rK4D or not.
+If the answer is yes, the definition Eq.~(\ref{rk4d}) is consistent. \begin{linenomath*} \end{linenomath*} \begin{linenomath*} \end{linenomath*}

+Now, we see the same pattern with the PDF (Eq.~(\ref{rk4d})) of the rK4D.
+Thus our definition (\ref{k4d}) is consistent.